kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 Only a few parameter need to be changed.

-- Choose the *Create new* link under the Resource group and fill in a Name such as "KubeSphereVMRG".
+- Choose the *Create new* link under the Resources group and fill in a Name such as "KubeSphereVMRG".
-- Fill in the Admin Username.
+- Fill in the admin's Username.
 - Copy your public ssh key and fill in the Admin Key.
 Or create new one with *ssh-keygen*.

 > Password authentication is restriced in the Linux configuration, only SSH accept.